CaoKha/Synchronization/README.md

 The script is to debug the motor of the mobile robot
 ## Info about this repo
 This repository is developed using vscode with platformio plugin.
 This repository is also using ROS Kinetic on Ubuntu 16.04 LTS.
-All the folders have ros in the file name will require ROS to function.
+All the folders have "ros" in the file name will require ROS to function.